 These Australian natives are between 7-10 inches in size and need a tank size of around 40 gallons.
-They require much higher temperatures than is usually required for reptiles, with a basking area of up to 120℉!
+They require much higher temperatures than is usually required for other lizards, with a basking area of up to 120℉!

 They are omnivores and eat a variety of insects and vegetables.
 They are relatively fast-moving in and outside of their tank, so they don’t always do well with handling.

 Gidgee Skinks make a good pet Lizard for beginners who want a group of unique-looking reptiles who are active in their tank.

 They can live for more than 20 years, and are very expensive, reaching US$550-$2000.

 Iguanas are very popular beginner Lizards because of their beautiful appearance and herbivore diet.
 They eat leaves, fruits, and flowers, and so they make great first-time reptiles for anyone who doesn’t enjoy feeding live food.